NightOwlCoder/docZ/weblab-mcp/presentations/weblab-mcp-demo-script.md

 This is a prototype that shows the potential.
 If this resonates with our team's needs, I'd love to:
 1. **Get feedback** on what weblab workflows we'd want to automate
 2. **Discuss integration** with existing AI tools and processes
-3. **Explore advanced scenarios** like multi-agent weblab analysis workflows
+3. **Explore additional scenarios** like multi-agent weblab analysis workflows

 ---